 This isn't really Zuckerberg's fault though.
 Sure--Facebook needs to do a better job of tracking and controlling access to vital user information, and every other company in possession of sensitive content needs to do the same.
 Congressional leaders will lob difficult questions and accusations at Zuckerberg in an attempt to appease the public, but Zuckerberg--as ridiculously smart as he is--can't protect your data with 100% certainty.

-The only true way to protect information and data is to never post it on the Internet.
+The world's hackers -- whether they are Russian, North Korean, or Chinese -- will always find ways to circumvent the security practices we employ.
+That is simply the nature of the beast, and the only true way to protect information and data is to never post it on the Internet.
 Once it is written in a Facebook post, Twitter feed, or uploaded to IG, a digital footprint is forever created and there is no way to make it disappear forever.